Yutong-gannis/ETSAuto/BUILD_en.md

 - CUDA

   [Official Website](https://developer.nvidia.com/cuda-toolkit) - Recommended versions are [10.2](https://developer.nvidia.com/cuda-10.2-download-archive), and as a secondary option, [11.7.0](https://developer.nvidia.com/cuda-11-7-0-download-archive).
 Compatibility with other versions is unknown.
-Version `v12.0` is not yet supported by packages like `PyTorch`.

 - cuDNN (For CUDA 11.x, 10.2)

   [Version 8.7 Download](https://developer.nvidia.com/rdp/cudnn-download) - Match the version with CUDA.
 For installation instructions, refer to the [cuDNN Installation Guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).

-- TensorRT (For CUDA 11.x, 10.2) (Optional)

-  [Version 8.x Download](https://developer.nvidia.com/nvidia-tensorrt-8x-download) - Match the version with CUDA.
-Recommend using `8.4.2.4 (TensorRT 8.4 GA Update 1)`.
-For installation instructions, refer to the [TensorRT Installation Guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).

-- For CUDA, cuDNN, and TensorRT (Optional), configure the system's Path based on their respective official documentation.
+- For CUDA AND cuDNN, configure the system's Path based on their respective official documentation.

 - Reopen PowerShell and enter the following commands to verify successful configuration: